NEONScience/NEON-Data-Skills/_posts/2014-11-05-R-Hierarchical-Data-Format-HDF5.md

 ### Extracting metadata
 Another advantage of HDF5 is that it's self describing.
 This means that metadata are embedded in the file.
 Metadata can be associated with every group, dataset and even the file itself.

-The best way to access HDF5 metadata is via the low level HDF5 API **(TED's NOTE: submitted a pull request to the package and a new fxn called 'h5readAttributes(file, name)' is now in the DEV version of rhdf5, so that may be in the latest version)**
+**The best way to access HDF5 metadata is via the low level HDF5 API** **(TED's NOTE: submitted a pull request to the package and a new fxn called 'h5readAttributes(file, name)' is now in the DEV version of rhdf5, so that may be in the latest version)**

+The art of extracting metdata in R is not yet refined.
+Thus to do it effectively, we need to extract attributes individually.
+Some examples of doing this are below.

 	#r extracting metadata from an HDF5 file
 	# Open file